cyber-dojo/cyber-dojo/CONTRIBUTING.md

 [Instructions for downloading the git repos and building everything from source](https://github.com/cyber-dojo/cyber-dojo/tree/master/dev)?

+0) [github issues list](https://github.com/cyber-dojo/web/issues) lives on the main web service repo.
+If you fancy helping with a specific issue please add a comment to it.

 1) If you've tried to build your own cyber-dojo from the github source repos (and maybe do some development) I'd really appreciate knowing what worked, what didn't, was easy, what was hard, and what I could do to make it easier